Optimization

 • Note: Matrix derivatives

 2.2.
-How To Find $\nabla _x f(x) = 0$: Iterative Approach
+How to Find $\nabla _x f(x) = 0$: Iterative Approach

 • Iterative methods